Homebuying

 While your property can be a useful tool when looking for additional funds, it’s important to think carefully about any decision to access your home equity.

-The main risk for homeowners is that they take too much equity from their homes and wind up with very little to pass on to their beneficiaries.
+The main risk for homeowners is that they take too much equity from their homes and either leave very little to their heirs, or, in the worst-case scenario, they fail to repay the funds and are forced to foreclose.